toruhjp/asia/README.md

 - PHP
 - Python

-Honestly saying, I'm afraid I'm not good at them.
+Honestly saying, I'm afraid I'm not so good at them.

 ## Dream
 - To live in where my family can relax outside Japan for years because Japan is not one and only place to be in